© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section SE of Meadow Mills is a scheduled monument protected by Cadw under reference FL079.
 View the official record →

-Wat's Dyke is a linear earthwork of Early Medieval date that forms part of the substantial defensive or boundary system constructed in the Welsh-English borderlands.
+Wat's Dyke is a linear earthwork of Early Medieval date forming part of an extensive defensive system in the Welsh borderlands.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL079.

 Wat's Dyke: Section SE of Meadow Mills dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section SE of Meadow Mills is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL079.